yelynn1/intellij-env-manager/README.md

    - Click the "Import Variables" button
    - Select a text file with environment variables in KEY=VALUE format (one per line)
    - Confirm the import and handle any duplicate variables
+6. Clone an existing set by selecting it and clicking the "Clone Set" button:
+   - This creates a copy of the selected set with all its variables
+   - The new set will be named "Copy of [original set name]"
-6. Activate a set by selecting it and clicking the "Activate Set" button
+7. Activate a set by selecting it and clicking the "Activate Set" button
-7. Run your application - the environment variables from the active set will be injected into the run configuration
+8. Run your application - the environment variables from the active set will be injected into the run configuration

 ## Project Structure